 A portable Level 2 charger does two jobs: it’s the road-trip safety net that turns any 240V outlet into a charging stop, and — for renters or anyone with an existing NEMA 14-50 outlet — it can replace a wall charger outright for hundreds less than an installed unit.
 We tested 2026’s top travel EVSEs on output, thermal behavior in a closed frunk bag, plug quality, and cold-weather cable feel.
 These are the ones worth packing.
+Charging from an apartment lot instead of a garage?
+Our EV charging in an apartment guide covers the landlord permission, safety, and legal side of using one of these day to day.

 Quick answer: The best portable EV charger for most drivers is the Lectron 32A NEMA 14-50 (~$300) — true 7.7 kW Level 2 charging, IP65 weather sealing, and J1772 or NACS versions.
-Tesla owners should take the Tesla Mobile Connector (~$230), the lightest and best-built unit here.
+Tesla owners should take the Tesla Mobile Connector (~$200), the lightest and best-built unit here.
 Need wall-charger speed from an outlet?
 The Mustart TravelMaster 40A (~$335) pushes 9.6 kW.
 On a tight budget, the Megear 16A (~$180) covers emergencies for less.

 Portable charging by the numbers